knadoor/FIFA-21-Player-Analysis/README.md

 * Skill variables such as: Attacking, Defending, Goalkeeping etc.
 * Player Potential

-We will also do an analysis of the Players with similar skillsets and contrast their salaries.
+We will also do an analysis of the Players with similar abilities and contrast their salaries and skills.

 ## Technologies used:
 * Python / Jupyter Notebook